baiksung/ALFA/README.md

 ## Hardware Requirements
 - GPU with memory more than 27GB for a single-GPU ResNet12 backbone second-order training.
+- The current version does not support a multi-GPU setting.
+While running on a multi-GPU will not give errors, it will give incorrect results (due to uneven distribution of labels across GPUs).

 ## Datasets
 For miniIamgenet, the dataset can be downloaded from the link provided from MAML++ public code.